Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 Once fully implemented, the ESG information in the SaaS-based tool can guide users in self-certifying the package and in providing a Conformity Statement on any aspect of the program on demand.
 The SaaS information can also be selectively shared with independent auditors in preparation of an audit, or since most large companies already use the international high-level structure in their operations, be used to replace internal audits with an e-audit capability.

 The categories within the high-level structure include:

-Ethical trading/sourcing involves four areas: Ethical labor practices, health and safety, environment and business ethics.
+Supply Chain ESG involves four areas: Labor practices, health and safety, environment and business ethics.

-Providing the authoritative international standards citations, along with ethical trading/sourcing best practice citations, all in their most recent versions.
+Providing the authoritative international standards citations, along with ESG-based sourcing best practice citations, all in their most recent versions.